 While utility companies advocate the use of ‘smart meters’ to help manage your energy expenditure, the same can be done by yourself if you purchase your own energy monitor and incorporate it as part of your overall system design.
 Energy monitors are easy to use and inexpensive, and allow you to monitor the amount of power being consumed at a given time and better plan your consumption patterns.

-Modscape are specialist eco home builders and we’ve constructed a number of off-grid homes across Australia.
+Modscape is a specialist eco-home builder and has constructed a number of off-grid homes across Australia.
 To chat about your sustainable house design and plans for living off-the-grid, contact a member of our team.